Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We headed south towards the first campsite on Shelley, arriving around 17:30.

 This camp is on an island that had mostly burned and is growing back to brush.
-But there an open area with enough space to pitch a tent.
-The wind was howling so hard that we put rocks on all the stakes and, for the first time, felt the pitched the guy lines.
+But there is an open area with enough space to pitch a tent.
+The wind was howling so hard that we put rocks on all the stakes and, for the first time, pitched the guy lines.
 Of course, when bug time came, the wind died.

 ![Ben standing near tent on a fire-scarred island on Shelley Lake 2025-08-14 19:36](./attachments/202508141936-000.jpeg "Ben standing near tent on a fire-scarred island on Shelley Lake 2025-08-14 19:36")

 Curried rice and bacon for dinner.

 When I dug my cat hole, I turned over a thin layer of organic matter that was over carbon from the last fire, then a few inches of soil, and then another layer of carbon, then mineral soil.
-I wonder, how long ago was the fire that produced the lower layer of carbon?
+I wonder, how long ago the fire was that produced the lower layer of carbon?

 The portages are taking longer than we expected.
 In retrospect, the Horse/Mile/Basswood Falls portage was relatively easy because, once we had our